-Once students arrive in Cyprus, the School offers complimentary airport pick-up.
-They are kindly asked to settle any balance and extra fees they have with the School within the first two days of arrival.
-Students are obliged by the government to undergo a blood test and a chest x-ray.
+As soon as students arrive in Cyprus, they are kindly asked to settle any balance and extra fees they have with the School (within the first two days).
+Also, they are obliged by the government to undergo a blood test and a chest x-ray.